matomo-org/developer-documentation/docs/core-team-workflow.md

 ### Becoming a Core Contributor

 If you want to become a core contributor and gain commit access to our git repository, simply continue to contribute patches and pull requests.
-When a certain amount are accepted and we trust your skills and judgement, we'll give you commit and add you to the core team.
+When a certain amount are accepted and we trust your skills and judgement, we may give you full access to Piwik and invite you to [join us in the core team](http://piwik.org/team/)!

+### Get involved!

+[How do I get involved in the Piwik project?](http://piwik.org/get-involved/) If you are not a developer, check out these other very useful ways to participate to Piwik.

 ## Getting in touch with the Core Team

 There are several ways to talk to the Piwik team:

+### In the forums

+Join us in the forums at [forum.piwik.org](http://forum.piwik.org)

+Discover our [vibrant Piwik community](http://forum.piwik.org/) where analytics tips are shared, suggestions on how to make the most out of Piwik, or general questions.
+Several team members visit the forums regularly, as well as active members of the community.

+### By email

+You can contact the team by email <a href='mailto:hello@piwik.org?subject=Contact the Piwik team'>hello (at) piwik.org</a>.
+[Learn how to get involved](http://piwik.org/get-involved/),

 ### Through our mailing lists

 There are three mailing lists you can subscribe to and use to communicate with core team members:

 - piwik-hackers [Archives](http://lists.piwik.org/pipermail/piwik-hackers/), [Subscribe](http://lists.piwik.org/cgi-bin/mailman/listinfo/piwik-hackers), [Search the archives](http://www.google.com/coop/cse?cx=012634963936527368460%3Akcozfhhm0io)